salhi100/django_airbnb_cloning_practice/README.md

   - Python: 3.8.1 64bit
   - Module information is stated in requirements.txt

-# 1. Django Prject Folder & File Structure
+# 1. Django Project Folder & File Structure

 - [config folder](./config) is master folder
 - rest of folders are just applications. applications are group of functionalities